-Since 2005, NIWA has been contracted by Bay of Plenty Regional Council (BOPRC) to assess the ecological condition of 12 Rotorua Te Arawa lakes using LakeSPI (Submerged Plant Indicators).
+Since 2005, NIWA has been contracted by BOPRC to assess the ecological condition of 12 Rotorua Te Arawa lakes using LakeSPI (Submerged Plant Indicators).
 The LakeSPI method provides a quick and cost-effective bio-assessment tool for monitoring and reporting on the ecological condition of lakes.
 It allows lake managers to assess and report on the status of lakes at an individual, regional or national level; monitor changes in a lake or group of lakes over time and prioritise lake management initiatives accordingly (e.g., protection, monitoring, weed surveillance).
 LakeSPI is recommended by the Ministry for the Environment as one indicator for State of the Environment (SOE) reporting.

 LakeSPI monitoring of the Rotorua Te Arawa lakes using established baseline sites was first completed between September 2003 and March 2005 (Clayton et al. 2005).
-Since this time the lakes have been surveyed approximately biennially, ensuring each lake is re-assessed every two years.
+Since this time the lakes have been surveyed biennially, ensuring each lake is re-assessed every two years.

-This report presents updated LakeSPI results for lakes Okaro, Okareka, Rotoiti, Rotoma, Rotomahana and Rotorua assessed in April and June 2013, and lakes Okataina, Rerewhakaaitu, Rotoehu, Rotokakahi, Tarawera and Tikitapu last assessed in 2012 (Edwards and Clayton, 2012).
+This report presents updated LakeSPI results for lakes Okataina, Rerewhakaaitu, Rotoehu, Rotokakahi, Tarawera and Tikitapu assessed in March 2014, and lakes Okaro, Okareka, Rotoiti, Rotoma, Rotomahana and Rotorua last assessed in 2013 (Edwards and Clayton, 2013).